A Berry-Esseen bound with applications to vertex degree counts in the Erd\H{o}s-R\'{e}nyi random graph: Introduction

-At the heart of our main result, and Stein's method for normal approximation, is the characterization that $Z$ is a standard normal random variable if and only if \beas E[Zf(Z)]=E[f'(Z)] \enas for all absolutely continuous functions $f$ for which the above expectations exist.
-This characterization leads to the Stein equation, when, given a test function $h$ on which to evaluate the difference $Eh(W)-Eh(Z)$ between the expectation of the random variable $W$ of interest and the standard normal $Z$, one solves \beas f'(w)-wf(w)=h(w)-Eh(Z) \enas for $f$.
-Using $f$, one evaluates this difference by substituting $W$ for $w$, and takes expectation on the left hand side, rather than the right.
-Though we focus on manipulation of the Stein equation using the size bias coupling, many variations are possible, see \citet{Chen10} for an overview.
+for all absolutely continuous functions $f$ for which the above expectations exist.
+This characterization leads to the Stein equation, when, given a test function $h$ on which to evaluate the difference $Eh(W)-Eh(Z)$ between the expectation of the random variable $W$ of interest and the standard normal $Z$, one solves

+for $f$.
+Using $f$, one evaluates this difference by substituting $W$ for $w$, and takes expectation on the left-hand side, rather than the right.
+Though we focus on manipulation of the Stein equation using the size bias coupling, many variations are possible; see \citet{Chen10} for an overview.\vadjust{\goodbreak}

-Throughout, for $n_0 \in \mathbb{N}$ and all $n \ge n_0$ and $\theta \in \Theta_n$ we let $\mu_{n,\theta}=E_\theta Y_n$ and $\sigma_{n,\theta}^2=\mbox{Var}_\theta(Y_n)$ indicate the mean and variance of $Y_n$ under ${\cal L}_\theta$.
-The value $r_{n,\theta}$ appearing in Theorem \ref{thm:main} is a function that determines the quality of the bound to the normal, while the sequence $s_{n,\theta}$ is used to control $L_n$, and hence the size of the smaller subproblem $V_n$ related to $Y_n$.
-Without further mention, $\mu_{n,\theta},\sigma_{n,\theta}^2$ and $r_{n,\theta}$ are assumed to be measurable in $\theta \in \Theta_n$, a condition satisfied for all natural examples, including the one considered here.
-To avoid repetition, the distribution of random variables indicated after $\theta \in \Theta_n$ has been fixed is with respect to ${\cal L}_\theta$.
+Throughout, for $n_0 \in\mathbb{N}$ and all $n \ge n_0$ and $\theta \in\Theta_n$, we let $\mu_{n,\theta}=E_\theta Y_n$ and $\sigma _{n,\theta}^2=\operatorname{Var}_\theta(Y_n)$ indicate the mean and variance of $Y_n$ under $\mathcal{ L}_\theta$.
+The value $r_{n,\theta}$ appearing in Theorem~\ref{thmmain} is a function that determines the quality of the bound to the normal, while the sequence $s_{n,\theta}$ is used to control $L_n$, and hence the size of the smaller subproblem $V_n$ related to $Y_n$.
+Without further mention, $\mu_{n,\theta},\sigma_{n,\theta}^2$ and $r_{n,\theta }$ are assumed to be measurable in $\theta\in\Theta_n$, a condition satisfied for all natural examples, including the one considered here.
+To avoid repetition, the distribution of random variables indicated after $\theta\in\Theta_n$ has been fixed is with respect to $\mathcal{ L}_\theta$.
 The random variable $Z$ will always denote the standard normal.